 For more information or to inquire about a sponsorship, please fill out the following form:

-Beauty and the Beak: How Science, Technology, and a 3D-Printed Beak Rescued a Bald Eagle, by BOPNW director and biologist Janie Veltkamp and award-winning children’s author Deborah Lee Rose, is a new, nonfiction children’s book that will be published in 2017.
+Beauty and the Beak: How Science, Technology, and a 3D-Printed Beak Rescued a Bald Eagle, by BOPNW director and raptor biologist Janie Veltkamp and award-winning children’s author Deborah Lee Rose, is a new, nonfiction children’s book.
 BEAUTY and the BEAK is a Junior Library Guild selection and has been named to the CALIFORNIA READS Teacher Recommended List by the California Teachers Association.

-Janie Veltkamp will be speaking about BEAUTY AND THE BEAK at conferences in Idaho inclduing the Pacific Northwest Library Association, Idaho Science Teachers, and Idaho Library Association.
+Janie Veltkamp will be speaking about BEAUTY AND THE BEAK at conferences in Idaho including the Pacific Northwest Library Association, Idaho Science Teachers, and Idaho Library Association.